open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/storage/s3/index.md

 In this step, we will configure the connection settings required for this connector.
-Please follow the instructions below to ensure that you've configured the connector to read from your athena service as desired.
+Please follow the instructions below to ensure that you've configured the connector to read from your S3 service as desired.

 {% /stepDescription %}